dbossap/dbos-performance/proposal.md

 ### Alerting module of SAP MultiCloud platform quickly identifies and notifies the failures

-As a part of alerting module we have configured rules in [riemann] on metrics like availability, backup, disk usage etc. When these metrics does not adhere to these [riemann] rules an alert will be raised.
+As a part of alerting module alerting rules are configured in [riemann] on metrics like availability, backup, disk usage etc. When these metrics does not adhere to [riemann] alerting rules an alert will be raised.

 ### Debugging is independent of postgrsql cluster availabilty